Small resolutions of moduli spaces of scaled curves: Polydiagonal degenerations

-Most of \S\ref{section: polydiagonal degenerations} is devoted to studying the universal family over $X[[\graph]]$.
-In fact, we will construct two universal families $X[[K_n]]^\fuf$ and $X[[K_n]]^\suf$ over $X[[K_n]]$.
-The `correct' one is the latter, but it is convenient to have both.
+Most of \S\ref{section: polydiagonal degenerations} is devoted to constructing a family of degenerations of $X$ over $X[[\graph]]$.
+In fact, we will construct two such families, $X[[\graph]]^\fuf$ and $X[[\graph]]^\suf$.
+The `correct' one is $X[[\graph]]^\suf$, but it is convenient for many technical reasons to have both when $\graph$ is complete; when $\graph$ has no edges, they coincide.